xiaogwu/xiaogwu.github.io/_posts/2013-09-23-how-to-keep-heroku-apps-awake.markdown

 Recently, [Nathan Bradshaw] showed me a great hack to keep Heroku Apps awake with Google Apps Scripts.
-Google Apps Script is a JavaScript cloud scripting language that can be used to automate tasks using tiggers.
+Google Apps Script is a JavaScript cloud scripting language that can be used to automate tasks using triggers.

 **Inorder to use Google Apps Scripts you first need to have a Google account and head over to your Google Drive and create a new script.**